 Plastic surgery, transplant, scalp reduction and flap-surgery are alternative male pattern baldness treatments that can offer cosmetic improvements Although they offer immediate satisfaction in terms of improved self-esteem and confidence, they are potentially intrusive, expensive, and will most likely require a repeat procedure as time goes on.

 Propecia is an FDA-approved alopecia treatment in men, which is proven to treat male pattern hair loss on the vertex (top of head) and anterior mid-scalp area (middle front of head) in men.
 Finasteride, an active ingredient of Propecia, can halt male pattern baldness in 99% of men, and generate significant regrowth in 66% of users.

 Yes, fortunately there is prescription medication that has been clinically proven to help slow down hair loss, and possibly encourage hair regrowth.
 To order Propecia, you will need to fill in a quick, confidential online consultation form.
-This will be checked over by one of our partner doctors.
+This will be checked over by one of our doctors.
 If they feel that you are safe and suitable for this treatment, they will issue a prescription.
 Our UK pharmacy will then dispatch the medication for next day delivery.
 If you live in London you may be eligible for same day delivery.